elixir-gettext/gettext/README.md

      end
      ```

-[Documentation for `Gettext` is available on Hex][docs-gettext].
+Documentation for `Gettext` is [available on Hex][docs-gettext].

 ## Usage

-To use Gettext, you must define a Gettext module:
+To use Gettext, define a Gettext module:

 ```elixir
 defmodule MyApp.Gettext do